neuefische/wd-flipped-classroom-curriculum/sessions/git-cli-and-remote/git-cli-and-remote.md

 ## Session Notebook

 In this project you will create a markdown based notebook for all your upcoming session notes.
 In this part you will create the folder structure and markdown files, in a future part we will fill up these files with actual content.

-You may only use the terminal for these tasks:
+> ❗️ You may only use the terminal for these tasks!

-1. Create a folder called `session-notebook`
+1. Create a folder called `session-notebook`.
+2. Create a README.md in this folder, we will use it later to link to the other markdown files.
-2. Inside this folder, create multiple folders, e.g. `html`, `css`, `javascript`.
+3. Inside this folder, create multiple folders, e.g. `shell-and-git`,`html`, `css`, `javascript`.
-3. Create a `README.md` file inside each folder, so you can easily watch the Markdown files on GitHub later.
+4. Create a markdown file for each session we had so far.
+Make sure they are created in the correct folder.
-4. You could also create a `git-cheatsheet.md` file, where you collect all your git commands.
+5. You could also create a `git-cheatsheet.md` file, where you collect all your git commands.

 ## Connect the Session Notebook to GitHub